 Activity data can provide more insight into behavioral changes in the community, as these data are not affected by emission factors.
 Table 5 summarizes activity data for each sector and subsector.
-The activity data show that Residential Energy increased from 2005 to 2012, while Vehicle Miles Traveled, Commercial/Industrial Energy, Solid Waste, and decreased from 2005 to 2012, all of which mirror the emissions trends.
+The activity data show that vehicle miles traveled, electricity (Residential and Commercial/Industrial), and recycled water use increased from 2005 to 2012, while natural gas (Residential and Commercial/Industrial), solid waste, and aviation fuel consumption decreased from 2005 to 2012.
 Wastewater and Off-road emissions use indicator data to attribute county-level emissions to the City and the indicator data are also shown in Table 5.
+Notably, while On-road Transportation emissions increased 5% between 2005 and 2012, vehicle miles traveled increased by nearly 11%.
+The difference reflects that for each vehicle mile traveled, fewer emissions are generated due to improvements in the fuel efficiency of vehicles.

 Demographic data also help provide perspective to changes in emissions over time.
 Table 6 shows the number of households, jobs, population, and service population (jobs + population) for each inventory year.
 Energy emissions in particular often reflect trends in demographic data.
-For example, the slight increase in households between 2005 and 2012 mirrors the small increase in Residential Energy emissions and the decrease in Commercial Energy emissions from 2005 to 2012 mirrors the decrease in jobs during the same period.
+For example, the slight increase in population and households between 2005 and 2012 mirrors the small increase in Residential energy emissions and the decrease in Commercial energy emissions from 2005 to 2012 mirrors the decrease in jobs during the same period.